teverett/ktelnet/README.md

 </pre>

 ## Login
-Login is implemented by passing an implementation of `AuthenticationHandler` to the shell constructor
+Login is implemented by passing an implementation of `AuthenticationHandler` to the shell constructor.
+A simple properties file based implementation `PropertiesFileAuthenticationHandlerImpl` is provided.

 ## Custom shells

-Custom shells can be implemented by extending the classes `ShellFactory`, `BasicTelnetCommandRegistryImpl` and `AbstractCommand`
+Custom shells can be implemented by extending the classes `ShellFactory`, `BasicTelnetCommandRegistryImpl` and `AbstractCommand`.
+A very simple shell which implements the "quit" command is provided: `BasicShellImpl`

 ## Logging

-kTelnet supports logging at the byte level via `NVTSpy`
+kTelnet supports logging at the byte level via `NVTSpy`.
+A console implementation `ConsoleNVTSpyImpl` and a log file implementation `LoggingNVTSpyImpl` are provided.